This article has information about different aquarium and pond treatments. A gram negative or gram positive application is given where they apply.

 Here are some examples of medications that can or cannot be mixed:

-, NEVER mix Tetracyclene with any other medication.
+Tetracycline, NEVER mix Tetracycline with any other medication.
 The reason for this is that it is a very harsh treatment and lowers the red blood cell count in your aquarium fish.

-can be mixed with salt, and is used to aid in the treatment of external parasites such as Anchor Worms.
+Potassium Permanganate can be mixed with salt ONLY, and is used to aid in the treatment of external parasites such as Anchor Worms.

 Food Delivery of Medications:

-For many internal infections soaking medications in food or the use of prepared medicated food is the best coarse of action (in freshwater, marine fish do not usually require delivery of medication via food due to their constant drinking of water around them).
-I prefer to use frozen foods such as Blood worms or Brine Shrimp (sometimes FD Brine Shrimp), I soak these foods in a few tablespoons of water with the medication for about 10-15 minutes then add everything to the aquarium (or pond).
+For many internal infections soaking medications in food or the use of prepared medicated food is the best coarse of action in freshwater, however marine fish do not usually require delivery of medication via food due to their constant drinking of water around them.

 For instance with Neomycin, this would mean .10 grams (or one measure) of the brand "SeaChem Neoplex" per each fish food soak twice per day (usually for 7-10 days)